cadeinc/cadeinc.github.io/Herbrand-Award.md

 for his pioneering research and pedagogical contributions (with Zohar Manna) to automated reasoning, program synthesis, planning, and formal methods.

-Presented at IJCAR 2016, The 8th International Joint Conference on Automated Reasoning June, 2016.
+Presented at IJCAR 2016, the 8th International Joint Conference on Automated Reasoning June, 2016.

 Maria Paola Bonacina
 President of CADE Inc.

 --------

-International Conference on Automated Deduction (CADE) Herbrand Award for Distinguished Contributions to Automated Reasoning presented to
+The International Conference on Automated Deduction (CADE) Herbrand Award for Distinguished Contributions to Automated Reasoning presented to

 <center>
 	<img width="30%" src="./HerbrandPhoto/HerbrandAwardAndreiVoronkov.jpg">